-25 Years Ago: Stevie Ray Vaughan Releases ‘In Step’
+How Stevie Ray Vaughan Got Clean and Released ‘In Step’

-Back in the ’80s, four years was an eternity for working musicians to spend between studio albums.
-But that was how long Stevie Ray Vaughan fans had to wait between 1985’s ‘Soul to Soul,’ and its successor, ‘In Step,’ which arrived in stores on June 6, 1989.
+Back in the ’80s, four years was an eternity for working musicians to spend between albums.
+But that was how long Stevie Ray Vaughan fans had to wait between 1985’s Soul to Soul, and its successor, In Step, which arrived on June 6, 1989.
 You only had to decipher the LP’s title to figure out just what had held him up since the 1986 release of his Live Alive collection.
 In Step, with its reference to 12-step recovery programs, candidly addressed Vaughan’s recent struggles to conquer addiction.

-Some of these, including the Mainstream Rock No. 1 hit ‘Crossfire,’ its compelling baby brother ‘Tightrope’ and ‘Wall of Denial,’ were built around common recovery slogans.
+Some of these, including the Mainstream Rock No. 1 hit “Crossfire,” its compelling baby brother “Tightrope” and “Wall of Denial,” were built around common recovery slogans.
 Thankfully, Vaughan’s brilliant guitar playing prevents those songs from sounding forced or preachy.

-Maybe that’s why some of ‘In Step’s’ very best moments — the ones where he seemed to be at his least guarded and self-conscious — arrived when he was covering material by some of the blues’ elder statesmen, including a spontaneous ‘Let Me Love You’ (Willie Dixon), a threatening ‘Leave My Girl Alone’ (Buddy Guy), and wonderfully flirtatious ‘Love Me Darlin’’ (Howlin’ Wolf).
+Maybe that’s why some of In Step’s very best moments — the ones where he seemed to be at his least guarded and self-conscious — arrived when he was covering material by some of the blues’ elder statesmen, including a spontaneous “Let Me Love You” (Willie Dixon), a threatening “Leave My Girl Alone” (Buddy Guy) and wonderfully flirtatious “Love Me Darlin’” (Howlin’ Wolf).

-‘In Step’ also triumphs through the consistently awe-inspiring instrumental interplay between Vaughan and Double Trouble (completed by bassist Tommy Shannon and drummer Chris Layton), which kept the musical fireworks coming.
+In Step also triumphs through the consistently awe-inspiring instrumental interplay between Vaughan and Double Trouble (completed by bassist Tommy Shannon and drummer Chris Layton), which kept the musical fireworks coming.
 But it’s the sense of not-quite-finished business – the feeling that a substance-free SRV would truly take the blues to new heights with his career’s next move – that rendered the singer and guitarist’s tragic death in 1990 even more difficult to accept.